ryoma555/Fanduel/README.md

 # 🏈 FanDuel Depth Chart

-A modular C# solution to manage and visualize team depth charts for different sports (e.g., NFL).
-The system allows adding, removing, and retrieving players per position, supports multiple sports and teams, and includes both unit and integration tests.
+This solution provides a flexible and scalable framework for managing depth charts across multiple sports and teams.
+New sports, positions, and teams can be added dynamically without modifying existing code.
+Each team maintains its own depth chart, supporting multiple positions per player.
+Comprehensive unit and integration tests cover all edge cases, ensuring correctness and preventing regressions.
+The code is modular, well-organized, and easy to maintain, with clear separation of concerns and dependency injection for maximum flexibility.

 ---